-If you live in the middle of Westchester County, with its often challenging geography, your pool crew may have to drive two hours to dispose of the dirt they excavated.
+If you live in the middle of Westchester County, with its often challenging geography, your pool builders may have to drive two hours to dispose of the dirt they excavated.

 But if you live on farmland in upstate New York, that dirt likely can be disposed of much closer.

-That’s just one example of how pool cost is determined by more than the amount of steel and concrete.
+That’s just one example of how an inground swimming pool cost is determined by more than the amount of steel and concrete.

 Swimming Pool Size Cost Considerations

-The difference in cost to make a pool a little bigger or a little smaller is almost irrelevant.
+The difference in cost to make a slightly larger pool or a slightly smaller pool is almost irrelevant.
 Bumping up your pool size by 100 square feet has a very little impact on price.

-The cost of a pool isn’t just about the materials, but about the mobilization — getting crews there, staging the project.
+The inground pool cost isn’t just about the materials, but about the mobilization — getting crews there, staging the project.

 Most special pool features have much more of an impact on the price of a pool than its size.
-Adding hot tubs, infinity walls, and water features impact price more than size.
+Adding hot tubs, infinity walls, and water features impact inground pool price more than size.